CEO Decision to Respond To Federal Government Investigations

 The short answer is no. However, there is a long answer.
 If you choose not to submit or cooperate, then the federal investigative agencies have broad power to hurl you in front of a grand jury.
 Note that although you may have a right to remain silent, the reality is that the government has its own tools in the box and given the average length of a criminal investigation, your company can experience a long period of time dealing with federal investigations.

 - Investigation interviews should be conducted during normal business hours

 - As a contractor, you should ask if there is a subpoena or search warrant to be served and ask for a copy of the subpoena or search warrant.

 - During a corporate or employee interview in a federal investigation, you can ask that the interview is terminated until you hire your attorney and the attorney is available to be present.

 What Happens If You or Your Employee Refuse to Answer Investigator’s Question?

-During a government investigation or interview, there is a refusal to answer the investigator’s questions, a federal investigator has the authority to subpoena the employee to appear before a grand jury.
+During a federal investigation or interview, there is a refusal to answer the investigator’s questions, a federal investigator has the authority to subpoena the employee to appear before a grand jury.

 What Rights Do You Have During a Federal Government Investigation?

 Whether you are a business or individual, you have statutory and constitutional rights during a federal government investigation.
-These rights include due process, a right to remain silent, and most importantly, a right to have your attorney present during an investigation or questioning by the federal government.
+These rights include due process, a right to remain silent, and most importantly, a right to have your attorney present during a procurement fraud investigation or questioning by the federal government.